SharifulPradhan/narsingdi-library/README.md

 - **Book List**: Displays a paginated list of books fetched from the API.
 - **Wishlist**: Users can add or remove books from their wishlist, which is stored in the browser's `localStorage`.
 - **Book Details**: Each book shows a title, author(s), and cover image.
+- **Book Details Page**: There are individual pages for each books.
 - **Search and Filter**: A search bar allows filtering of books by title (to be implemented).
 - **Pagination**: Users can navigate through pages of books.
 - **Responsive Design**: The app is fully responsive and works well on both desktop and mobile devices.